dmolsen/MQSugr/README.md

     // loads 720.cssanimations.js for devices w/ max-width of 720px
     breakpoint: { mq: '720px', lbd: 'none', js: [{ test: 'cssanimations', mm: 'max' }]}

+If you need to load files across multiple breakpoints just use `min-width` & `max-width` to load them across the appropriate breakpoints.
+For example, by default MQSugr uses `min-width` & we want the `720.cssanimations.js` file to load for any window greater than 720px:

+    breakpoint1: { mq: '720px', js: 'cssanimations' },
+    breakpoint2: '1024px'

+This will only load `720.css` & `720.cssanimations.js` if the width of the window is greater than 720px but less than 1024px.
+It will load `1024.css`, `720.css` & `720.cssanimations.js` if the width of the window is greater than 1024px.

 Obviously the previous examples use the file naming convention.
 If you don't want to rely on that you can use `Modernizr.load`'s default behavior to load files.
 The one trick is that you can still